smirnoffkin/about-Satoshi/README.md

 [P2PFoundation](http://p2pfoundation.ning.com/profile/SatoshiNakamoto):

->Satoshi has only 3 posts on this forum:
+>Satoshi has only 3 posts on this forum.
 >It was this account that was hacked in 2014 and now bad people [sometimes write something on his behalf, trying to earn extra money](http://p2pfoundation.ning.com/forum/topics/bitcoin-open-source?commentId=2003008%3AComment%3A52186).
 ![](docs/p2p.png)